tiepdotme/reangdeba.xyz/misc/me.markdown

 <br>
 b) This helps me appreciate the diverse world we live in.
 I'm grateful. :smile:

 Here is my [bucket](/bucket/) list.
 [Here](/courses/) is a list of courses that I took at IIT Kanpur.
 I'm best reached by email.
 Please consider reading [communication](/communication/).
-I'm always open to interesting conversation and collaboration. <span style="color: red">Let's have coffee?</span>☕
+I'm always open to interesting conversation and collaboration.
+If you are at IIT Kanpur and wish to meet up, coffee is on me.
+No questions asked. <span style="color: red">Let's have coffee?</span>☕

 **What's with the emojis?**<br>